micgonzalez/Creating-a-Spell-Checker-in-R-side-project/README.md

 # Creating a Spell Checker in R (side project)

+# Introduction
+This repository will display the use of the R programming language to check the spelling of text.
+This project was based on an interesting article from Peter Norvig.
+This article was interesting and I wanted to try for myself.

 # Abstract
 Spell checking and correction is a simple, yet powerful application of Bayes theorem.
 Given an input word, and proposed correction, we can calculate the probability of the correction being correct using Bayes theorem.  p(c|w) = P(c)P(w|c)/P(w)  In this problem, you will implement a spelling corrector based on Peter Norvig’s article, How to Write a Spelling Corrector (https://norvig.com/spell-correct.html) and using word frequency data.
 Using the R language and the read package to look through a text file with many words.

+# Summary of Skills
+This spell checking project was developed with the R programming language and in the Rstudio application.

 # Preview

 ![preview of spell checker code](https://github.com/micgonzalez/Creating-a-Spell-Checker-in-R-side-project/blob/master/spell_checker_in_r_code.png)

 You can try this code in R and Rstudio.

 # Findings
 I was tasked to implement a spelling corrector based on Peter Norvig’s article, How to Write a Spelling Corrector and using the following word frequency data ().